Vinz1980/DivingIsFun/README.md

 These are in some cases life changing dives with amazing wildlfie interactions.
 Memories you will cherish for the rest of your life.
-And.. if you are passionate enough.. you can become a scuba diving professional
+And.. if you are passionate enough.. you can become a scuba diving professional First you will become a Divemaster or Assistant instructor, and then you can become a Open Water Instructor.